 - Chromecast: It is priced at $35.
 It is capable of playing videos in 1080p HD quality.

 The setup process of the Chromecast is very easy.
 You have to plug into the HDMI port of your TV, and then log in to your account in Google from the application Google Home.
-After that, you have to connect your chromecast with the Wi-Fi network of your house.
+After that, you have to connect your Chromecast with the Wi-Fi network of your house.
 Then, log in to the account of yours in the streaming service provider’s app.
 Then you just have to select the thing you want to watch.

 However, in the case of Roku, you will get seven different options.
 And, all of these options are capable of streaming videos of 1080p HD quality at the minimum.
 The price of Roku options starts from $29.99.
-And, the top-model of Roku, which is called the Roku Ultra comes at $99.99.
+And, the top model of Roku, which is called the Roku Ultra comes at $99.99.

-The set-up process of Roku is a bit more complicated than Chromecast.
+The setup process of Roku is a bit more complicated than Chromecast.
 First of all, you have to create an account on Roku.
 You will also need to give your credit card number.
 Then you have to log in to the account of the streaming service which you want to access.
 Roku takes a lot of time in taking you through the process of setting it up.
 This can seem to be a bit long for some people.

 Hence, we can say that here, Chromecast is the winner.

-Now the time has come to decide which of the two will be more value for money option.
+Now the time has come to decide which of the two will be a more value for money option.
 Both the Roku and Chromecast have their list of advantages and disadvantages.
 So, by considering all the points, according to me, Roku is the most appropriate option.

 So, as you have known from the difference between Chromecast and Roku discussed above, Roku is the better option of the two.
-Now you can go for Roku without a doubt and enjoy all the different streaming services and their shows it offers.
+Now you can go for Roku without a doubt and enjoy all the different streaming services and the shows it offers.